The interiors ingredients you need for a cosy living room

 8. Arrange plump piles of cushions

-Cushions are the oldest cosy-trick in the book and for good reason – they’re one of the most underrated and most impactful buys to quickly change the appeal of a space.
+Cushions are the oldest cosy trick in the book and for good reason – they’re an underrated and impactful way to quickly change a space.
 Add a selection of cushions in varying sizes to your sofa or armchairs (with plump feather cushion pads) and get ready to dive in.
-A simple way to re-style a room and pull a design scheme together, cushions also help to visually soften the angles of a sofa, making it look less formal and more irresistibly squishy.
-Choose tactile textures such as sheepskin or velvet for the most luxurious feel against your skin.

 9. Furniture with form and function